LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

    Enables or disables dense checkpointing (checkpointing every step/stage).

    :param cs: The :c:type:`SUNAdjointCheckpointScheme` object
-   :param on_or_off: if true, dense checkpointing will be turned on, ifalse it will be turned off.
+   :param on_or_off: if true, dense checkpointing will be turned on, if false it will be turned off.

    :return: A :c:type:`SUNErrCode` indicating failure or success.